Why Ancient Persian Warriors Wore High Heels

 From Battlefield to Boutique

-By the time the 1800s rolled around, heels had become almost entirely a women’s fashion item in Europe.
+By the time the 1800s rolled around, heels had become almost entirely a women’s fashion item in Europe and America.
 They got narrower, taller, and more decorative.
-They lost their military roots and became associated with posture, sexuality, and yes, sometimes pain.
+They lost their military roots entirely and became associated with posture, femininity, sexuality, and yes, sometimes significant physical pain.

 Why It Still Matters

-So the next time you see someone strutting in heels, whether it’s a drag queen, a businessman, or your friend at brunch, remember: they’re walking in the footsteps of ancient warriors.
+So the next time you see someone strutting in heels, whether it’s a drag queen reclaiming masculine fashion history, a businessman making a statement, or your friend at brunch navigating cobblestones, remember: they’re walking in the footsteps of ancient warriors.
+They’re participating in a tradition that stretches back a millennium, that crossed continents and cultures, that was forged in battle and remade in ballrooms.

 Sources: